Do you want to earn big bucks playing games?

 If yes, then you have seen those spammers’ advertisement of their gold prices within the game.

 Selling items within games is nothing new.
 Try recalling Diablo 2.
 It had a certain system of black market selling style with players being allowed to sell their items to fellow players for cold cash.

 Item selling in games even became more mainstream with Diablo 3 and its real money auction house.
 This was a turning point, as the virtual items and currency trading became embedded in the game.

 Blizzard makes $1 from each sale or 15% for currency and commodities, and additional 15% when you use PayPal.
 So you see, virtual selling was more than allowed, it was promoted.

-2. Participate in eSport Tournaments (and Win)
+3. Participate in eSport tournaments (and win)

 Competition brings big bucks.
 This is how very skilled players make so much money.
 Playing professional level video game competitions are often called as “eSports”.

 The team that won at Valve’s 2011 DOTA 2 tournament went home with one million dollars, $100,000 was given to the winner of the 2011 North American Star League Starcraft 2 tournament while the winner of last US Monopoly National Championship took home $20,580.

 Of course, only a number of players receive big cash payouts at competitions.
 Just like in any tournaments, those professional video gamers who win are those have the talent and the dedication.

 Finding corporations to sponsor you as a professional gamer is another way of earning cash in tournaments.
 Nike and Nascar, for example, are heavily into corporate branding and have sponsored some professional gamers.